jmcnamara/rust_xlsxwriter/examples/Readme.md

   workbook.
 The active worksheet is selected by default so in this example the first two worksheets are selected.

+* doc_worksheet_set_selection.rs - Demonstrates selecting cells in
+  worksheets.
+The order of selection within the range depends on the order of `first` and `last`.

 * doc_worksheet_set_tab_color.rs - Demonstrates set the tab color of
   worksheets.

+* doc_worksheet_set_top_left_cell.rs - Demonstrates setting the top and
+  leftmost visible cell in the worksheet.
+Often used in conjunction with `set_selection()` to activate the same cell.

 * doc_worksheet_set_zoom.rs - Demonstrates setting the worksheet zoom
   level.